Loisa-Kitakaya/custom-linux-commands/README.md

 This project uses shell scripts that enable the user to run custom commands in the terminal.

 Generally the commands do the following:

---Display System information
+- Display System information
---Display Distribution information
+- Display Distribution information
---Display Hardware information
+- Display Hardware information
---Install the custom commands
+- Install the custom commands

 The shell (non-user defined) commands used in this project: